twolastnames/part-to/README.md

 | runfront  | Run a development frontend with hot rebuild.
 It's accessable on port 3000. |
 | clean     | Delete anything this file generates. |
 | test      | Run unit tests. |

+## Contributions

+Obviously, writing some code for features/fixes would be appreciated and discussions could start by adding an issue to this project.
+I'd also like to hear in the issues about problems with running make commands.

+Another contribution, would be to add your favorite recipes.
+Examples can be seen in the `examplerecipes` directory.
+The easiest way to add/test a recipe to a running instance is create a virtual environment and `FILE=myrecipe.toml ORIGIN=http://myhost:20222 make forcerecipe`.
+With this target a recipe of the same name will be overwritten.
+Once the recipe works correctly, just add it to the `examplerecipes` directory and make a PR.
+Recipes in that directory end up in releases.

+Note: an "engagement" in a recipe is a percent of time spent managing that duty.
+100% is the default and is called a task.